March of Dimes Canada

 Finances

-March of Dimes Canada’s audited financial statements follow activity-based costing, a best practice.
-Its expenses are clearly defined between program, administrative, and fundraising categories.
+March of Dimes Canada’s audited financial statements follow activity-based costing which is a best practice.
+This means its expenses are clearly defined between program, administrative, and fundraising categories.

-This charity report is an update that has been sent for review to March of Dimes Canada.
-Changes and edits may be forthcoming.
+This is a charity update that has been sent to March of Dimes Canada by Neela Jalilian on May 25, 2026.

 Financial Review